bobama/stigmergy/README.md

 Additional Python modules may be required depending on your local installation.

+### Base directory

+It is assumed you have extracted/cloned the repository into a directory of your choice.
+The name of this directory is called "<base>" in all following instructions.

 ### Create local settings file

-Change into the "app/" folder and copy the template file:
+Change into the "<base>/app/" folder and copy the template file:

     $ cp tpl.settings_personal.py settings_personal.py

 Have a look at the file but don't change anything yet.

 ### Create missing directories

+Change into the "<base>/" folder

     $  mkdir -p database crypto/keys
     $  for p1 in 0 1 2 3 4 5 6 7 8 9 A B C D E F; do